Gottman Relationship Coach: What to Do After a Fight

 With the “Aftermath of a Fight or Regrettable Incident” exercise, Drs.
 John and Julie Gottman will guide you step by step, in processing an argument after it has happened.
 You will learn from each other why it went down the way it did, how each of you was affected, and what you can do better next time.
 It’s one of our most powerful exercises.
 Resolution after a fight is not only possible but when done properly it can bring you two closer together.

 - Entertaining role plays by Drs.
 John and Julie Gottman demonstrating destructive couples behaviors that undermine relationship well-being with suggestions on how to turn these interactions around, resulting in positive outcomes.

 - New audio content

 - Drs.
 John and Julie Gottman

 EXCLUSIVE BONUS WEBINAR: Hear from Drs.
 John and Julie Gottman live!
-Purchase What to Do After a Fight before June 17th, 2021, and receive access to this additional free webinar.
+Purchase this program before June 17th, 2021, and receive access to this additional free webinar.
 Details will be provided post-purchase via email.
 Webinar is scheduled for June 18th, 2021 at 12 pm PST.
 Recording of live event is also included.